turbot/steampipe-plugin-github/docs/tables/github_my_issue.md

 # Table: github_my_issue

-Github Issues are used to track ideas, enhancements, tasks, or bugs for work on GitHub.
+GitHub Issues are used to track ideas, enhancements, tasks, or bugs for work on GitHub.
 The `github_my_issue` table lists issues that are assigned to you, across all repositories.

 To view **all the issues belonging to a repository**, use the `github_issue` table.